 The characterization from Theorem 1 is quite tractable.
 This section contains a few straightforward applications.
+Appendix G contains numerous examples to illustrate the computations and the subsequent results.

 4.1 The impact of the marginal over K

 Among the many ways in which two information structures can differ, the most obvious one is that they may have different distributions over states k.
 In order to capture the impact of such differences, the next result provides tight bounds on the distance between two type spaces with a given distribution overs the states: